Docomate-ai/.github/profile/README.md

 - ✅ User can save and download their README's
 - ✅ Profile page where user can view and update their profile.
 - ✅ App settings, with settings user can change their app theme or reset their account password.
+- ✅ Chat with your codebase — users can ask questions and explore unfamiliar repositories with ease.

 ---